 A giant star near the southern boundary of Libra, helping define the constellation's extent.
 Red-orange colour obvious through binoculars.
 Often overlooked but important for those mapping the entire constellation region.

-One of the nearest star systems to Earth at just 19 light-years—practically next door in cosmic terms.
-A K-type dwarf with three red dwarf companions, forming a quadruple system.
-Visible to the naked eye from very dark sites; remarkable because of its extreme proximity and multi-star nature.
+One of the nearest star systems at just 19 light-years — a K-type dwarf with three red dwarf companions, forming a quadruple system.
+Visible to the naked eye from very dark sites.

 Libra was considered the claws of the Scorpion (Scorpius) until around the 1st century BCE.
 The Romans separated it as a distinct constellation, representing the scales of Astraea or Justice.
 The maiden (Virgo) holds the scales; below her is the Scorpion.
 Together they represent the balance between virtue and vice, life and death.